sonali091023/90DaysOfDevOps/2026/day-56/day-56-statefulsets.md

 **Verify:** Why would random pod names be a problem for a database cluster?
 -->Because databases need stable identity, not replaceable instances.
--->In in case replacable instance used in database cluster then we may face issue:
+-->In case replacable instance used in database cluster then we may face issue:
 **1. Cluster Membership Breaks**

 -->Databases like MongoDB, Cassandra, MySQL cluster rely on fixed node names, So if a pod name changes → cluster can't recognize it